15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 Advantages Disadvantages

-• PrestaShop has a user-friendly backend interface and does not require additional technical knowledge to run the website and monitor payments.
+• PrestaShop has a user-friendly backend interface and does not require extensive technical knowledge to run the website and monitor payments.
 It is suitable for startups or medium-sized online stores.

-• The CMS is simple for developers, so finding a good specialist for your store will be easy.
+• This ecommerce CMS is simple for developers, so finding a good specialist for your store will be easy.

 • PrestaShop is excellent for businesses on a budget.
 It’s free to download, and themes and add-ons are cheaper than Magento’s.
 The developer’s rate is also a little lower.